gobbez/gobbez/README.md

 One day, one friend talked about Data Camp's courses and i joined them.

 # Present days:
-Actually i'm almost 200 hours into Python courses and i'm super-focused on Data Science and Machine-Learning!! ⚡⚡
+Actually i've done more 300 hours into Python programming and courses and i'm super-focused on Data Science and Machine-Learning!! ⚡⚡

 Now i work as a Junior Full Stack Web Developer in the same telecomunications' Company.
 Php, node.js, mysql, fastify, react, html, css are my new friends and even thought Python isn't there, i always take every i learn from work in something to create with Python on my own! 👀